Skip to content

 What is the difference between Nessus Professional and Tenable Vulnerability Management?

 Nessus Professional is a standalone scanner for pentesters and smaller teams.
-Tenable Vulnerability Management is the cloud-based platform offering continuous monitoring, dashboards, reporting and multi-user collaboration.
-For an enterprise security programme, the platform is almost always necessary.
+Tenable Vulnerability Management is the cloud-based platform with continuous monitoring, dashboards, reports and multi-user collaboration.
+For an enterprise security programme, the platform is almost always essential.

 Do I need Tenable One or are standalone products sufficient?

-Tenable One is an exposure management platform that bundles vulnerability management, cloud security, identity exposure, and attack surface management.
-For large organisations using multiple Tenable products, it offers a bundled price and a single central dashboard — but only interesting if you actually use those modules.
+Tenable One is an exposure management platform bundling vulnerability management, cloud security, identity exposure and attack surface management.
+For large organisations with multiple Tenable products, it offers a bundle price and one central dashboard — but only interesting if you actually use those modules.

 Tenable generally counts active assets within a measurement period.
-The exact definition differs per product (VM vs Cloud Security vs Identity Exposure).
-SoftVaro helps you thoroughly review the asset definition in your contract so you don’t keep paying for ‘dead’ assets.
+The exact definition varies per product (VM vs Cloud Security vs Identity Exposure).
+SoftVaro helps by thoroughly reviewing the asset definition in your contract so you don’t keep paying for “dead” assets.

 Relevant knowledge base articles

-SoftVaro negotiates the best deal for Tenable on your behalf.
-Independent, transparent and within 24 hours.
+SoftVaro negotiates the sharpest deal for you with Tenable.
+Independent, transparent, and within 24 hours.

 Change language